milir23/milir23/README.md

 - 😄 My pronoun is: Mili 🙂

 - ⚡ Fun fact: Beyond the code, I enjoy exploring various types of imagery in search of the perfect combination of creativity and design to inspire my projects.
+And my dog's name is: Claudio.